Heart Disease in Women is a Problem

 Heart disease facts

-- Heart disease, including coronary heart disease, is the #1 killer of Australian women (see AIWH).
+• Heart disease, including coronary heart disease, is a leading cause of death for Australian women (see AIHW).